martinberlin/cale-idf/README.md

 ### Submodules

+Not being used at the moment since all test and development happens here.
+When [CalEPD epaper component](https://github.com/martinberlin/CalEPD) is ready it will be moved to it's own repository.
+So later this will apply, but now there is no need to do it, since all code is here.
 ESP-IDF uses relative locations as its submodules URLs (.gitmodules).
 So they link to GitHub.
 To update the submodules once you **git clone** this repository:

     git submodule update --init --recursive